danieliscrazy/Jukebox/README.md

 # Jukebox
 This is an IRL Minecraft jukebox that plays 3D printed discs, powered by a Raspberry Pi 3 B+, an RC522 RFID board, and some really crappy Python code.
 This project is being made for and funded by Hack Club's Highway program.

+> Disclaimer: Artificial intelligence was used in the making of this project's code.
+As such, that code is exempt from the GNU GPL v3 license the rest of the project is under.
+See [jukebox.py](jukebox.py) for more information.

 ![image](https://github.com/user-attachments/assets/04b071e2-725f-4924-a09f-d1b032244e43)

 | Item | Use | Source | Price | Total Price |